close

 Transformed lives

 We believe in a world where children can live in peace and stability.
-And through our ongoing projects we’ve continued to strive to achieve that.
+And through our ongoing projects and partnerships with supporters, we’ve continued to strive to achieve that.

 Far from home, Hawa hopes for school